 Some formal rose gardens use color blocking to make the roses stand out.
 This display is show-stopping and allows you to plant various roses.
 You might include modern rose types like the Hybrid tea among floribunda and shrub roses.
 The difference in appearance between their large flowers and clusters will provide a nice contrast in your rose garden.

-Uses roses to bring a pop of colors to perennials plants and greenery.
+Uses roses to bring a pop of color to perennial plants and greenery.
 Plant them within a mixed border of shrubs to provide both color and height to the landscape.
 They do well alongside Achillea Mollis and Sea Holly.
 Let them soften the look of the garden and add some wonderful fragrance.

 Use a white fence as a blank canvas and let the roses be the paint.
 Plant rose bushes along a white fence and watch them turn the fence into a rainbow of color each spring and summer.
 This rose-filled garden will make passersby stop and smile.
 I love this rose garden design because it makes the world feel a little brighter.

 Apply these ideas to your new rose garden and follow along for more rose garden ideas in the future.
 I hope a combination of climbing roses, ground cover roses, and arches filled with roses brings some life to your garden.